Winter peace in the gardens at Charlecote

 Leaving Green Court you’ll see shrubby Abelia grandiflora on your right with its foliage tinged red by frost and still a few softly scented white flowers.
 Turn left through the gates and hidden among the snowdrops there are the deep-pink jewel flowers of shade-loving Cyclamen coum.

-December visitors will see sugar-pink nerines at the base of the Green Court wall.
-Later, you'll spot cyclamen under the espaliered apples here too, The clipped yew shapes are at their best on a frosty day and have a greater impact now than throughout the rest of the year.
+Late into December you'll see sugar-pink nerines at the base of the Green Court wall.
+Later, you'll spot more cyclamen under the espaliered apples here too, The clipped yew shapes are at their best on a frosty day and have a greater impact now than throughout the rest of the year.

 In late winter as you stroll past the north wall of the house towards the Parterre, you’ll feel lifted by the glorious scent of Sarcococca hookeriana with its small clusters of white flowers.